tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * Code snippets provide useful boilerplate code for many tasks, such as building a plot.

-* To add a code snippet, open the left bar and type the kind of task you want to accomplish, for example, creating a bar chart.
+* To add a code snippet, open the left bar and type the kind of task you want to accomplish, for example, `bar chart`.

 * Once the code snippet appears, click on _INSERT_ to add the code to your notebook.